AlexJones0/obfusCate/README.md

 ----

 ### **3.1.
 Running the Program**
+**Note**: This progam is designed such that it expects you are running it from the project root directory (that is, the directory containing this file).
+It may function outside, but this has not been thoroughly tested and so should be avoided if possible.

 Provided that you have run the setup commands in the [**Section 2**](#2-installation), you should have all required libraries installed.
 As such, run the command:

 ```